This document describes the configuration process for integration of the ISE pxGrid version 2.4 and FMC version 6.2.3.

 Step 6.
 Extract the Certificate and Private Key from the Generated Certificate with the Use of OpenSSL

-This might be done either on root of the FMC, or on any client capable of running OpenSSL commands.
+This is done either on root of the FMC, or on any client capable of OpenSSL commands.
 This example uses a standard Linux shell.

 1. Use openssl in order to extract the certficate (CER) and private key (PVK) from the p12 file.